xpack/web-jekyll/pages/dev-tools/qemu-arm/index.md

 SysTick exception can be used from simple time measuring to driving a real-time scheduler with a reasonable number of task switches per second (1000 Hz is OK).

+## Semihosting and ITM

+The recommended method to display messages from the target is via semihosting or ITM, both fully supported.

+Writing messages via an USART is not supported.

 ## Limitations